craftnut/nicofetch/README.md

 # nicofetch

-is a universal, no frills fetch script written in Python, it should work on Windows, macOS, Linux, and FreeBSD.
+is a universal, no frills fetch script written in Python, currently it should work on Windows and Linux, with basic support for FreeBSD, and support macOS is work in progress.

 # Usage